Wills

 Introduction

-Individuals should have a Will so that family and friends can be assured their wishes for the distribution of their estate will be honored.
+Individuals should have a Will so that they can be assured their wishes for the distribution of their estate will be honored.
 A Will is a legal document that designates who should receive your assets when you pass away.
-When an individual does not have a will, the estate will be distributed according to the laws of the state in which the deceased resided.
+When an individual does not have a Will, the estate will be distributed according to the inheritance laws of the state in which the deceased resided.

-Since only the original document is legally recognized, your Will should be stored in a safe place.
+Only the original Last Will document is legally recognized; thus, your Will should be stored in a safe place.
 A fireproof box in your home is the best place.
-Copies may be kept for your records and distributed as you wish.
-A safe deposit box is not the best choice because it is sealed at the death of the owner.
+A bank safe deposit box is not the best choice because it is sealed at the death of the owner.
 Be certain your family, executor, or attorney know where your original copy is stored.
-While wills may be amended at any time, it is wise to review them along with other valuable documents on a regular basis or when a life circumstance changes (divorce, death, births).
+While Wills may be amended at any time, it is wise to review them along with other valuable documents on a regular basis or when a life circumstance changes (divorce, death, births).

-• Compile an accurate list of your assets so your Executor will have an asset inventory to help with collection of assets.
+- Compile an accurate list of your assets so your Executor will have an asset inventory to help with the collection of assets

 While creating a Will is not difficult, it may be a complex process if the estate is large, as tax considerations must be included.
 Be sure to read the documents carefully and make any necessary changes before the Will is signed.
 An attorney should be used to draft a Will if there are complex legal issues that need special planning such as multiple families or businesses, special health needs of your heirs, and/or gift and estate tax concerns.